ejanalysis/ejscreen/README.md

 ## Currently Obsolete way to Create an EJSCREEN-style dataset

+As of 1/2025, see https://usepa.github.io/EJAM/index.html for related data and tools.

+As of 1/2025, content below is obsolete, but it may be updated at some point.

 ## This [ejscreen package](https://ejanalysis.github.io/ejscreen/) provides tools for R related to environmental justice (EJ) analysis, specifically related to the United States Environmental Protection Agency (EPA) screening and mapping/GIS tool called EJSCREEN.

 For details on the EJScreen tool itself, see [the EJScreen website](https://www.epa.gov/ejscreen).
 This R package -- "ejscreen" -- facilitates development of a dataset in the EJSCREEN format, based on user-provided environmental indicators.